dotis90/unity-2d-turned-based-rpg/README.md

-# pokemon-unity
+# unity-turned-based-rpg
-Pokemon recreated in Unity.
+A sample project for a turned based RPG game that uses Pokemon as its foundation.
 Based on the Youtube tutorial series [here](https://www.youtube.com/watch?v=_Pm16a18zy8&list=PLLf84Zj7U26kfPQ00JVI2nIoozuPkykDX).
 This project exists to be reference material for future projects, not an actual finished game.

 ## Features